-The three committees shown play an important role in guiding and examining our policies and performance.
+The three Overview and Scrutiny committees, (Strategic Planning and Environment, Finance and Resources, Housing and Community) play an important role in guiding and examining our policies and performance.
 They are involved in keeping the Council's activities under review.
 They scrutinise the proposals, actions and decisions of the Cabinet and Council; as well as developing and reviewing policy areas and making recommendations of their own.